Guest0x0/pruning-tutor/untyped-meta/README.md

 - `Unify.ml`: the main pattern unification algorithm with pruning
 - `Typecheck.ml`: a simple bidirectional type checker
 - `Pretty.ml`, `Parser.mly` and `Lexer.mll`: boring utilities
-- `PruningTest.ml`: tests for the implementation.
+- `untypedMetaTest.ml`: tests for the implementation.
 You can find some example programs here

 If you already have some experience with dependent type checking and NBE, all files except `Unify.ml` are standard.